brettdh/libcmm/android_readme.txt

 cellular IP after the cellular network gets a disconnect intent (happens right before it gets a connect intent; I'm not sure why that happens, but I need to handle it).

+10/11/2010
+Triggered the scout bug again.
+Somehow, the following happens:
+  Log.d(TAG, ipStringToInt: address: " + ipAddr);
+  => 26.48.64.122
+  String blocks[] = ipAddr.split(".");
+  => blocks.length == 1; blocks[0] = ""
+Is that string getting modified in another thread somehow?
+Possibility: I get a broadcast intent while I'm processing another one and they concurrently modify the same NetUpdate object?
+That doesn't appear to be happening, though.
+Need to track down where the object is modified;
+I probably pass the string around a lot, and I need to be careful about whether it's by reference or by copy.